Ascariasis is an infection of the small intestine caused by Ascaris lumbricoides, which is a species of roundworm.

-- The larvae then move through the bloodstream to the lungs.
+- The larvae then move through the bloodstream to your lungs.

-- After maturing, the roundworms leave the lungs and return to the stomach and small intestine.
+- After maturing, the roundworms leave your lungs and travel to your throat.

 - The cycle continues.
-Some eggs are excreted through the feces.
+Some eggs are excreted through your feces.
 Other eggs hatch and return to the lungs.

 Environmental risk factors for ascariasis include:

 - lack of modern hygiene and sanitation infrastructure

 - living in or visiting a tropical or subtropical climate

 - exposure to an environment where dirt might be ingested

 You can limit your exposure to roundworms by avoiding unsafe food and water.
 Keeping your immediate environment clean also helps.
 This includes laundering clothing exposed to unsanitary conditions and cleaning cooking surfaces well.